-To have once enjoyed a good, solid, rich relationship with a loved one—and then no longer have a good relationship (or to then have a drastically changed relationship)—this terribly and horribly breaks a heart in a very unique, painful way.
+To have once enjoyed a great, solid, rich relationship with a loved one—and then no longer have a good relationship (or to then have a drastically changed relationship or no relationship at all)—this terribly and horribly breaks a heart in a very unique, painful way.

 When drastic change occurs, or a difficult situation or relationship develops, it can cause excruciating heartache, loss, and sadness.
 It truly can feel as though someone you deeply love has died, and you are forced to go through a silent funeral inside of your heart every single day.

 There are many reasons why this can happen: